UK delays post-Brexit border checks, citing pandemic impact

 Since Britain left the EU’s single market at the end of 2020, imports from the bloc are supposed to be subject to the same checks as goods from everywhere else in the world.

 This is the second time the U.K. has postponed introducing some of the checks agreed in its divorce deal from the EU.
 It las already indefinitely suspended checks on food products going to Northern Ireland from the rest of the country.
 That has triggered a spat with the EU, which threatened legal action.

 U.K.-EU talks on resolving differences over trade rules have made little progress.
+Britain’s Conservative government has accused the 27-nation bloc of being needlessly “purist” in its approach to the rules, while the EU says Britain is failing to implement the deal that Prime Minister Boris Johnson agreed to.

+The British Chambers of Commerce called the latest delay to border checks “sensible.”
+But the U.K.’s Food and Drink Federation accused the government of blindsiding businesses that had prepared for checks.

 Follow AP’s Brexit coverage at https://apnews.com/hub/brexit